ExpediaGroup/beekeeper/README.md

 6. The scheduled paths or tables are deleted by Beekeeper after a configurable delay, the default is 3 days (see [Hive table configuration](#hive-table-configuration) for more details.)

 **Time To Live, TTL**
 There is also a TTL property which, when added, will delete tables and their locations after a configurable delay.
+If no delay is specified the default is 30 days.
+If the table is partitioned the cleanup delay will also apply to each partition that is added to the table.
+The table will only be dropped when there are no existing partitions.

 End-to-end lifecycle example
 1. A Hive table is configured with the TTL parameter `beekeeper.remove.expired.data=true` (see [Hive table configuration](#hive-table-configuration) for more details).
 2. This `create table` Hive event is picked up from the queue by Beekeeper using the [Apiary Receiver](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-receivers), and the table is scheduled for cleanup with a configurable delay.
-If no delay is specified the default is 30 days.
 3. An operation is executed on the table which alters it in some way, (alter table, add partition, alter partition)
 4. These Hive events are once again picked up from the queue by Beekeeper using the Apiary receiver.
 Depending on the event, Beekeeper will do the following:
-    - `Alter table` - Creates a new entry in the table with the updated table info
+    - `Alter table` - Creates a new entry in the cleanup table with the updated table info
     - `Add partition` - The partition is scheduled to be deleted using the cleanup delay of the table
-    - `Alter partition` - Creates a new entry in the table with the updated partition info
+    - `Alter partition` - Creates a new entry in the cleanup table with the updated partition info
 5. The scheduled partitions, tables, and their paths will be deleted by Beekeeper after the delay has passed.

 *TTL Caveats*
 Currently with the first release of the TTL there are the following issues:
 - If a table or partition is dropped by a user the related paths will become unreferenced and won’t be cleaned up.
     - This can be avoided by also adding the unreferenced property to the table.
-However, this property listens to any drop event on that table and we haven’t yet configured it to ignore drop events made by Beekeeper itself.
+However, this property listens to any drop event on that table and we haven’t yet configured Beekeeper to ignore drop events made by itself.
 So this will mean that any path for a table/partition dropped by Beekeeper during the TTL cleanup will be scheduled for deletion again in the unreferenced cleanup table.
-- If a table with existing partitions is renamed, these partitions will not be dropped until the table has expired. i.e. if you have a table with cleanup delay 2 days, add a partition, change the delay to 10 days and then rename the table, the existing partition currently won’t be rescheduled to be deleted under the new table.
-So it will be delete with the table in 10 days.
+- If a partitioned table with existing partitions is renamed, these partitions will not be dropped until the table has expired. i.e. if you have a table with a partition that has a cleanup delay of 2 days, change the delay to 10 days and then rename the table, the existing partition currently won’t be rescheduled to be deleted under the new table.
+So it will be deleted along with the table in 10 days.

 ## Supported events